Projects, Papers & Portfolio : Profile building for Ivy League Admissions Fall 2026

 For students inclined toward Science, Technology, Engineering, or Math, portfolios often take a more technical form.
 A STEM portfolio might include code, engineering models, science experiments, simulations, prototypes, or mathematical explorations.
 These projects are typically hands-on and problem-solving in nature, and they provide tangible evidence of a student's curiosity and innovation.

-For instance, Advit Ranawade passion for electronics began in high school, where he started working on hands-on projects that combined technology and practicality.
+Advit Ranawade's passion for electronics began in high school, where he started working on hands-on projects that combined technology and practicality.
 One of his standout creations is the Intelligent Water Dispenser, an IoT-based device designed to regulate water flow through taps, optimizing usage and promoting conservation.
 His portfolio, showcasing this innovative project along with other works, highlights his expertise in design and problem-solving, helping him secure an admit to UPenn.

 Students can begin working on their STEM portfolios in high school by participating in coding bootcamps, science clubs, engineering challenges, or simply tinkering with DIY kits at home.
 As they grow, these early projects can develop into complex explorations, showcasing growth, creativity, and persistence.